IAmJonoBo/Hephaestus/docs/index.md

 ## Contributing

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for branching, testing, and release guidance.
-The docs are built with MkDocs Material—use `uv run docs-serve` for a live preview or `uv run docs-build` to render static assets.
+The docs are built with MkDocs Material—use `uv run mkdocs serve` for a live preview or `uv run mkdocs build` to render static assets.